An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 First found in Merionethshire, where they held a family seat from early times and their first records appeared on the census rolls taken by the ancient Kings of Britain to determine the rate of taxation of their subjects.

-More information is included under the topic Early Nanney Notables in all our PDF Extended History products.
+Another 61 words(4 lines of text) are included under the topic Early Nanney Notables in all our PDF Extended History products.

 Many Welsh joined the great migrations to North America in the late 1800s and early 1900s.
 Like their Scottish and Irish neighbors, many Welsh families left their homeland hoping to find hope and prosperity in a land that the English did not exercise a tight rule over.
 Those Welsh immigrants that successfully traveled to North America went on to make significant contributions to the rapid development of both Canada and the United States in terms of the settling of land and the establishment of industry.
 They also added to the rich cultural heritage of both countries.
 An examination into the immigration and passenger lists has discovered a number of people bearing the name Nanney: